 This method is best if you're setting up Playwright from scratch or want full control over your environment.

-You'll be prompted to choose a language (JavaScript or TypeScript), a test folder, and whether you want to install the recommended browsers and GitHub Actions config.
+pnpm create playwrightYou will be prompted to choose a language (JavaScript or TypeScript), a test folder, and whether to install recommended browsers and GitHub Actions config.

 You can also check out this video tutorial on setting up Playwright by Koushik Chatterjee.
 He is a Founder of LetCode and Senior Software Test Automation Engineer.
 Koushik brings close to 10 years of experience in test automation, specializing in building reliable frameworks and driving quality at scale.